 Osaka Bible Seminary

 Osaka Bible Seminary is the only Bible college in Japan sponsored by Christian Churches and Churches of Christ.
 It was established in 1937 by Harold Cole at the invitation of M. B. Madden, was forced to discontinue during World War II, and was reorganized in 1950 under the leadership of Paul's father, Martin B. Clark.
 When he died in 1989, Paul P. Clark became president and continued in that capacity until March 2001, when one of our long-term goals was realized in passing on the leadership to a Japanese president, Brother Akinori Nakano.
-In addition to Dr. Clark, the school has a faculty of three full-time and several part-time Japanese professors.
+Upon Brother Nakano's retirement, President Daiki Kishimoto is now leading OBS.
+In addition to Dr. Clark, the school has a faculty of two full-time and several part-time Japanese professors and lecturers.
 Over 110 graduates have gone out from OBS, serving all over Japan, from Hokkaido in the north to Okinawa in the south.
 Over 90% of living OBS graduates remain faithful in the church, and about 90% of the four-year graduates are in leadership ministry.

 Osaka Bible Seminary Building Built in 1961